Three New Accessible Elevators Now Link to 14th St.’s F, M, & L Subway Lines

 ”14th St. has so much to offer, and this project will unlock so many destinations and new trips for our customers.
 None of this would be possible without our federal and state partners,” he added.

-Arroyo also made brief reference to the fact that some of the MTA’s other accessibility projects have been impacted by the pause of congestion pricing, which blew a $15 billion hole in the MTA’s capital plan when the anticipated $1 billion in toll revenue evaporated.
+Arroyo also made brief reference to the fact that some of the MTA’s other accessibility projects have been impacted by the pause of congestion pricing, which blew a $15 billion hole in the MTA’s capital plan (specifically, an anticipated $1 billion in annual toll revenue evaporated).
 He hinted that the agency was counting on Albany to help close that newly created budget gap.

 When it came time for her speech, Assembly Member Glick made reference to the ways in which disability can be universal: “Let’s be clear.
 We are all just temporarily able-bodied.
 At some point, through aging or some accident, all of us may need to be able to access this great system through elevators.”